-It uses another array method-findIndex.
-This method is somewhat like indexOf, but instead of looking for a specific value, it finds the first value for which the given function returns true.
-Like indexOf, it returns -1 when no such element is found.
+It uses another array method, find, which goes over the elements in the array and returns the first one for which a function returns true.
+It returns undefined when no such element is found.

-Using countBy, we can write the function that tells us which scripts are used in a piece of text.
+Using countBy, we can write the function that tells us which scripts are used in a piece of text: